- Site Builder is available to those using items (Inventory > Items), a feature of our classic version of Checkfront.

-Updates to reflect the item page that the customer is visiting.
-If the customer is not currently on an item page or navigates away from an item page, this stage will update to Choose a Room.
+Updates to reflect the item or product page that the customer is visiting.
+If the customer is not currently on an item or product page or navigates away from an item or product page, this stage will update to Choose a Room.

 Informs the customer that they need to configure their booking (choose any necessary parameters or options below).
 When the customer is ready and selects Book Now, this will update to Booking Configured.

-Will be labeled View Summary until an item has been added to the cart, at which point it will update dynamically to show how many items are pending.
-Once an item has been added, the View Summary label will become a link that customers follow to get to their cart.
+Will be labeled View Summary until an item or product has been added to the cart, at which point it will update dynamically to show how many items or products are pending.
+Once an item or product has been added, the View Summary label will become a link that customers follow to get to their cart.